braph-software/BRAPH-2/tutorials/general/tut_ba/test_readme.md

 ## Export the Figure

-To export and save a (publication-ready) figure, you can select ``Print'' from the brain atlas GUI and select one of the various provided options \Figref{fig:11}.
+To export and save a (publication-ready) figure, you can select ``Print'' from the brain atlas GUI and select one of the various provided options Figure 11 .

 ![Save a brain atlas figure](fig11.jpg)
  > BRAPH 2.0 provides different options that allow saving a figure with different resolutions and color modes, adequate to any requirement for presentations and publications